 Today, in partnership with ALDI, I’m sharing some tips and tricks for styling one of my favorite things for a holiday gathering: an abundant cheese & charcuterie board!
-I love putting out a cheese board over the holidays for 3 reasons: 1) it’s relatively simple to prepare; 2) it’s a great way to feed a crowd when they first arrive at your house; and 3) it automatically makes an impressive beautiful statement AND acts as a seasonal centerpiece on the table.
+I love putting out a cheese board over the holidays for 3 reasons: 1) it’s relatively simple to prepare; 2) it’s a great way to feed guests when they first arrive at your house; and 3) it automatically makes an impressive beautiful statement AND acts as a seasonal centerpiece on the table.
 The more vibrant the colors and the larger the display, the better!
-There is something to be said for a simple display of 1-2 cheeses and a few simple accompaniments on a simple marble board.
-However, during the fall and winter months, I love me a giant slab of dark wood, piled high with a lush arrangement of cheeses and charcuterie and all the accompaniments.
+A simple display of 1-2 cheeses and a few accompaniments on a marble board adds a special touch.
+However, during the colder months, I love me a giant slab of dark wood, piled high with a lush arrangement of cheeses and charcuterie and all the accompaniments.

 But what do you include on your board?
 And how do you style it all?
 And what wine should you serve with this epic display?
 Fear not; today I’m sharing my secrets for what to buy, how to style, and what wine to pair with the cheese board of your Pinterest dreams (go ahead, pin an image or two…).

 For starters, I stopped by my local [and recently remodeled] ALDI (find your store here) and stocked up on some of my favorite items for a cheese and charcuterie board.
 It was so simple to find everything in the remodeled store, and it felt newer and much more spacious (without sacrificing product selection)!
 ALDI was the perfect one-stop-shop for everything on this cheese board!
 I’m so impressed with the variety and quality of the wine, produce, and snack foods at ALDI, and it’s all so budget-accessible.
 It made putting together this cheese board a cinch!